 My Tahitian friends explained how they prepare the noni juice.
 They put all these unappetizing, weird-smelling noni fruits in a jar and then let the thing ferment for several days.

-Now American companies have had the great idea of adding a bunch of sugar to this awful tasting Tahitian folk remedy juice, making up a fantastic story around it, throwing in some questionable science and selling millions of dollars worth of the stuff to suckers.
+Now American companies have had the great idea of adding a bunch of sugar to this awful tasting Tahitian folk remedy juice, making up a fantastic story around it, throwing in some questionable science and selling millions of dollars worth of the stuff to gullible people.

 Listen closely: it’s completely absurd to think that one food can be a universal remedy for all our ills.
 We need nutrients from different sources and Nature isn’t so capricious as to put everything in one place.